Department of Architecture & Interior Architecture Scholarship Application is Now Open

 Although the number of available scholarships for application does fluctuate from year to year, on average more than 30 are offered, some of which provide assistance to multiple students.
 Award amounts typically range from $500 to $5,000 and are distributed either spring quarter of the current academic year or fall quarter of the following academic year.

-Students who receive a GTF or GRF receive a tuition remission the term(s) of the appointment(s).
-The Department of Architecture award given at the time of admission will not be in effect during those terms.
+Students who receive a GTF/GRF appointment receive a GTF/GRF tuition remission only for the term(s) of the GTF/GRF appointment(s).
+The Department of Architecture tuition remission award given at the time of admission will not be in effect during the term(s) of the GTF/GRF appointment and cannot be applied to any other academic term.

 It is the student’s responsibility to report the awarding and duration of any GTF or GRF position to the Department of Architecture at the time it is awarded.
 Any changes to the timing or program will result in a re-evaluation of tuition remission awards and may affect your tuition award amount.
 Withdrawing from the program at any time during the academic year will result in the loss of a tuition remission award.